edmurneves/mapty/README.md

 # Mapty Project

-Log the workout with Geolocalizations
+Log the workout with Geolocalizations for you!